setinski/Sieving-For-Codes/README.md

 # Sieving For Codes

-In this project, we provide asymptotic analyisis of the sieving-style algorithm for solving decoding problems and experimental validation of the heuristics required for instantiating the ISD algorithm containing the sieving algorithm as its sub-routine.
+In this project, we provide an asymptotic analyisis of the sieving-style algorithm for solving decoding problems and experimental validation of the heuristics required for instantiating the ISD algorithm containing the sieving algorithm as its sub-routine.
 The numerical results accompany the theoretical results presented in the corresponding paper.

 ## Project's dependencies